Photos of Walter and Jack were taken several years prior to 1903

 academy in Indiana and in 1903 was home for the Christmas break.

-Walter began writing poetry at age seven.
+Walter had begun writing poetry at age seven.

-Jack, also nicknamed "Jackie," was the only child of
+Jack Pottlitzer, also nicknamed "Jackie," was the only child of

 Max Pottlitzer (1867-1907) and the late Emily M.